 Well, you see it like that, but the bank don’t!

-Basically because you’re not bringing money to the bank.
 We need to first know how a bank works and how it makes money.
 So we can understand why.
 The process is complicated but I’ll try to give a general overview:

 So to respond to the first question, a bank makes money by investing the money you give them in other projects.
-So you’re in a profit center, if you invest money and get a return.
+So you’re in a profit center if you invest money and get a return.
 And this is not the case for a software engineer of course.
 So, a software engineer is in a cost center inside a bank.

 To know in which center you belong, you usually need to ask for something.
 In the case of software engineers, you can ask for an extra monitor.

 If you’re in a cost center, the company will see your monitor as an extra cost.
-It’ll think of it like: “If this employee want a monitor, others will want too, and we don’t have enough money in the budget“.
+It’ll think of it like: “If this employee wants a monitor, others will want one too, and we don’t have enough money in the budget“.
 They will refuse but will assure you they will include it in next year’s budget.

-Cost centers aren’t bad as it may sound.
+Cost centers aren’t bad as they may sound.
 They can give you other options that may be more beneficial for you.
-For example, people want to work for a bank so they can get a good credit to buy their house.
+For example, people want to work for a bank so they can get a good mortgage to buy their house.
 This is the right example where a cost center is more interesting than a profit center.
 But other than that, it’s probably better to work in a profit center.

 Know your needs and where you can get them.
 Then adjust your expectations accordingly.
 The process will look something like: